Octoberfest7/Enumprotections_BOF/README.md

-# Enumprotection BOF
+# Enumprotections BOF
 This BOF can be used to enumerate system processes and identify the protection level of each one.
 Additional information, like service relation, user, session, and path, are also returned.
-This information in combination can be used to identify good candidates for SYSTEM level DLL hijacks.
+This information in combination can be used to identify good candidates to explore for SYSTEM level DLL hijacks.
 Ideal processes will be:

 1. Unprotected
 2. Associated with a service, thus being start/stoppable